telerik/blazor-docs/getting-started/repl/user-snippets.md

 The **User Snippets** menu allows you to perform the following actions with the saved snippets:

-* **Open** - clicking on a snippet will automatically populate it in the editor.
-You may directly run it or make any further changes.
-To save the changed snippet, click on the **Share** button - the updated snippet will be saved as a new one.
+* **Open**—Clicking a snippet will automatically populate it in the editor.
+You can run it or make changes.
+To save the changed snippet, click the **Share** button—the updated snippet will be saved as a new one.

 * **Filter**—You can filter the snippets by name or creation date.